Can hayfever worsen at night?

 Find out more about these issues and how you can address hayfever symptoms at night here.

 1. Pollen levels can still be high in the evening

-These effects can be seen in a study conducted by Danish scientists.1 Here researchers assessed pollen levels throughout the day at early season (a), mid-season (b) and late season (c) and found that, in early and mid-season, pollen is particularly high in the early evening and at night.
+These effects can be seen in a study conducted by Danish scientists.1 Here, researchers assessed pollen levels throughout the day at (a) early season, (b) mid-season and (c) late season and found that, in early and mid-season, pollen was particularly high in the early evening and at night.

 Other studies have had similar conclusions.
 A 2016 piece, for example, concluded that the amount of grass and tree pollen recorded at night was similar to daytime values.
 Researchers also concluded that smaller pollen particles, such as ragweed, were more likely to cause problems at night.

 Both studies confirm we are wrong to assume that, just because the sun has gone away, we are safe from pollen!

 Pollen can easily get trapped indoors meaning you can experience more severe hayfever symptoms at night, even if the pollen count is not high.
 This could explain why some people experience their worst symptoms early in the morning - it's simply because they have spent a night sleeping in a pollen-laden bedroom.